davinchang12/davinchang12/README.md

 - 👋 Hi, I’m Davin
 - 👀 I’m interested in back-end and flutter
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning laravel and flutter
 - 💞️ I’m looking to collaborate on python and flutter projects
 - 📫 How to reach me davinchang12@gmail.com